Brutalist approved Axminster

 Axminster carpets, known for their intricate designs and durability, were often used in interiors of Brutalist architecture.
 Although the style was typically renowned for its emphasis on raw concrete and minimalist aesthetics, Axminster provided a contrasting element of luxury and pattern, particularly in public and high-traffic areas.
 The Barbican was purpose built as a cultural complex featuring theatres, cinemas, art galleries, and concert halls, alongside residential apartments in 1982 and is still utilised as such thanks to its great design by architects Chamberlin, Powell and Bon.

-Join us in celebrating this iconic space as we delve into its interior architecture and the amazing accompanying interior design from recent years.
+Join us in celebrating this iconic space as we explore its interior architecture below and the amazing accompanying interior design from recent years.